 Kagawa lacquerware Kagawa shikki

-Vivid color variations
+Vivid color variations and impressive techniques

 Another celebrated name is that of Taihei GOTO, who produced the lacquering technique known as gotonuri.
-Masters such as Isoi JOSHIN and Kodo OTOMARU, who are designated as holders of techniques that are important intangible cultural assets, also played great roles in the development of Kagawa lacquer ware.
+Masters such as Isoi JOSHIN and Kodo OTOMARU, who are designated as holders of techniques that are Important Intangible Cultural Assets, also played great roles in the development of Kagawa lacquerware.

 General Production Process

-- 1. Wood hardening
+- 1. Wood coating

 - 2. Wood base polishing